 In order to calculate potential energy, we use the following general formula:

-- m is the mass of the object in kilograms
+m = mass of the object in kilograms

-- g is the gravitational acceleration in mass per square second (If you want to calculate gravitational pull our gravitational force calculator is highly recommended.)
+g = gravitational acceleration in mass per square second (If you want to calculate gravitational pull our gravitational force calculator is highly recommended.)

-- h is the height of the elevated object in meters
+h = height of the elevated object in meters

-- Most of the times we use Δh, which is the difference between the initial and final height
+Most of the time we use Δh, which is the difference between the initial and final height

 For the sake of calculating potential energy make sure that the object is placed above the ground level.
 Otherwise, the height will be zero and consequently, the potential energy will be zero.